Willie E. Gary

 Willie E. Gary (born July 12, 1947) is an American trial lawyer, entrepreneur, and philanthropist who won multi-million-dollar verdicts against some of the largest corporations in the United States.
 Gary and his wife Gloria established Martin County's first Black law firm at the age of 27, presently known as, Gary, Williams, Parenti, Watson, Gary & Gillespie, P.L.L.C.
 Gary’s career includes landmark cases such as the 1995 Loewen Group funeral-home lawsuit, which resulted in a US $500 million jury verdict, and a 2000 case against The Walt Disney Company that led to a US $240 million award for misappropriation of a sports-complex concept.
 Gary was portrayed by actor Jamie Foxx in the 2023 film The Burial.

 Early life and education

 Born Willie Edward Gary on July 12, 1947, in Eastman, GA, he is one of eleven children of Turner, a sharecropper, and Mary Gary.
 With his father's backing, Gary attended school two half-days a week, farming with his family the other three days.
 At 13, Gary supported his family by establishing a lawn service.
-Gary attended Shaw University in Raleigh, North Carolina, on a football scholarship graduating with a Bachelor's degree in business-administration in 1971.
+Gary was the first in his family to graduate from college.
+He attended Shaw University in Raleigh, North Carolina, on a football scholarship graduating with a Bachelor's degree in business-administration in 1971.
 In 1974 Gary earned his Juris Doctor degree from North Carolina Central University School of Law.